MagnusFagerli/MagnusFagerli/README.md

 ### Hello there! 👋

-- 🔭 Front End Developer at Norges Automobil Forbund (NAF).
+- 🔭 Front-end developer at Norges Automobil-Forbund (NAF).
-- 😄 Special interest in electric vehicles and technology.